odud-by/uae-fdi-resilience-analysis/README.md

 ## Policy Question & Decision Context

-From a policy and strategy perspective, the central issue is not whether FDI will be marginally higher or lower in a given year.
+From a policy perspective, the key issue is not whether FDI will be marginally higher or lower in a given year.
 The more relevant questions are:

 - How exposed are UAE FDI inflows to external shocks over the next 1-2 years?
 - Which macroeconomic variables most strongly influence investor behaviour in the short term?